Caliper-Corporation/TsmAPIsExamples/HILS/README.md

 There are a lot of use cases for HILS using native SDLC communications.
 These use cases include controller firmware bench testing, controller database verification and seamless migration, SDLC-level cyber-security investigation, SDLC frame timing optimization, and connected vehicle applications that need a closest replica of the field conditions including the latency of serial communications.

 You can even utilize the direct control over SDLC frames for some interesting/creative work related to ATSPM, for example, ATSPM-in-the-loop which hooks up ATSPM with a traffic simulator in real-time.

+## Benefits of HILS

+The TransModeler HILS Plugin offers several benefits for traffic management professionals:

+* **Realism** - The plugin enables the use of actual controller settings, bringing real-world functionality to the simulation environment.

+* **Flexibility** - Users can test various signal operational strategies, actuated signal parameters, and signal timing plans in a controlled environment without affecting real-world traffic operations.

+* **Safety** - Testing and validating new controller firmware in a simulation environment allows for the identification of potential issues without putting road users at risk.

+* **Seamless Integration** - By allowing for the transfer of tested controller databases from the simulation environment to the field, the plugin minimizes errors and streamlines the implementation process.

 ## How to build